-Masks are required indoors at the Anderson-Clarke Center and Hudspeth Auditorium.
+Masks are strongly encouraged in classrooms and in the Hudspeth Auditorium.
 The wearing of a mask is considered part of the basic classroom etiquette.
-The two exceptions to this requirement are:
+Note:

 - Visitors are not required to wear a mask while eating or drinking.
 Food and drink are not allowed in classrooms or the auditorium.